 Zenium celebrates ‘topping out’ second Frankfurt data centre

-One of Europe’s mover and shakers in the data centre industry has popped the champagne to celebrate ‘topping out’ at its new Frankfurt Two data centre.
+One of Europe’s mover and shakers in the data center industry has popped the champagne to celebrate ‘topping out’ at its new Frankfurt Two data center.

 Zenium held a ceremony at the site that was attended by Zenium CEO and founder Franek Sodzawiczny and construction partner Lupp Group managing director Thilo Moser.